ygzaydn/protein-end-case/README.md

 - I have worked more on optimizing fetch requests to avoid unnecessary fetches.
 I might have better performance on it if I had more time.
 - There might some CSS errors, and by having some feedback they are easy to change.
 - I might miss some egde cases even if I have worked on them.
+- I haven't worked on Next.js, so couldn't find to implement SSR.
+On my learning path, next step is to learn SSR and Next.js.

 ### Before closing the project